CadenzaProject/cadenzaproject.github.io/docs/cadenza1/Take part/cc1_FAQs.md

 This page will hopefully cover most of the common questions that you may have about the challenge!

+To see current discussions of the challenge, please join the [Google group](https://groups.google.com/g/cadenza-challenge).

 If you have more questions that aren't covered, please [contact us](http://cadenzachallenge.org/contact).